wangqinglhc/120-DS-Interview-Questions/predictive-modeling.md

   - Train is different from test because of temporal, spatial changes. (non-stationary environments)
 - Solution to covariate shift
   - importance weighted cv

+#### My anwser:
+- The model which has high traning accuracy might have low test accuracy.
+- If the training data is selected in a biased way, the bias will be the noise that the model tries to learn, compared to the general pattern in the dataset.

 #### 3. What are some ways I can make my model more robust to outliers?
 - We can have regularization such as L1 or L2 to reduce variance (increase bias).